Indonesian Food: 20 Traditional Dishes of Indonesia

 Gudeg is naturally a vegetarian meal.
 However, it is known to be served with egg or chicken and white rice.

 The meat of the jackfruit has stained a reddish-brown from teak leaves added to the traditional Indonesian spices.
-You will be able to find Gudeg in warungs throughout Indonesian cities.
+Gudeg can be found in warungs throughout Indonesian cities.

 Otak-Otak